Gustavo Dezotti

 Gustavo Abel Dezotti (born 14 February 1964) is an Argentine former footballer who played as a striker.
-He played most of his career for Newell's Old Boys in Argentina and was part of the team that won the Primera Division Argentina championship of 1987–1988.
+He began his career with Newell's Old Boys in Argentina and was part of the team that won the Primera Division Argentina championship of 1987–1988.

 Being part of a title winning side brought him to the attention of Major European clubs, and in 1988 he moved to Italy where he played for S.S.
 Lazio and then U.S. Cremonese.
-In 1994, he moved to Mexico to play for Club León and then Club Atlas.
+In 1994-95, he moved to Mexico to play for Club León and then Club Atlas.
 Dezotti's final club were Defensor Sporting Club of Uruguay where he retired in 1998.

-The most notorious moment of his career came when he was sent off in the 1–0 1990 FIFA World Cup final defeat against West Germany.
+The most notorious moment of his career came when he was the second player to be sent off in the 1–0 1990 FIFA World Cup final defeat against West Germany, joining teammate Pedro Monzón earlier in the same match.